-I don’t normally do this…just throw out a bunch of websites, but right now I’m cleaning up my browser bookmarks.
-If, as a School Librarian, you’re anything like me, you accumulate dozens of great websites as you read education and library listservs, bloggers, Facebook group comments, and Twitter feeds.
-The hard part is trying to organize these sites in a logical manner.
+School Librarians accumulate dozens of great websites as we read education and library listservs, bloggers, Facebook group comments, and Twitter feeds.
+The hard part is trying to keep these sites organized in a logical manner.

 PROFESSIONAL DEVELOPMENT, ADVOCACY